 - Can be hooked to an MP3 player and other devices to stream songs so that workout is never boring

-- Comes with more extras such as water bottle holder, a three-speed fan, USB charging port for devices, and a media tray
+- Comes with more extras such as a water bottle holder, a three-speed fan, USB charging port for devices, and a media tray

 - Light flywheel at 13 pounds does not provide stronger resistance especially to seasoned fitness enthusiasts